riker2072/42LC/README.md

 See the 42LCmoreNotes file for how data is saved.
 Also 42LCtestPrograms for Hitomezashi and Nqueens test programs

 Files test42a05.txt, test42b05.txt, test42c05.txt, test42d05.txt and test42e05.txt will contain the Hitomezashi and Nqueens test programs.
+Remember to Load state 05 (see Config menu, below).

 For Nqueens, XEQ OO (two letter O's).
+Results stored in reg 01 to 04 (for size 4).
 For Hitomezashi, you must rescan local labels:  in normal mode, do GTO HT, then enter PRGM mode, and exit PRGM mode (by exiting program mode, local labels are rescanned for the current program).
+Remember to store size (<9) in S.

 The Config menu (press Shift (kbp) key.
 Note, currently, must enter number first, then enter Config menu.